 Um, now I'm not sure if there were five tracks or six.
 Does this make it an album or an EP?
 Which instruments did Gerd play?
 I am also ignorant of when this tape was made or released - before or after "the Black Tape"?
 The titles are unfamiliar to me, although I may have heard at least one of the songs played live at some point.
 Perhaps the lyrics and more information will appear on this page some time in the future.

-What appears certain is that none of the tracks have appeared on any of Hugh's other recordings.
+What appears certain is that none of the songs have appeared on any of Hugh's other recordings.
 This and the tape's rarity makes it yet another collector's item.